sakethpodila/SmartIntern/README.md

-# SmartIntern - AI-Powered Internship & Job Assistant Agent
+# SmartIntern-fork - AI-Powered Internship & Job Assistant Agent

 ## 🔍 Overview
 SmartIntern is a multi-agent AI application designed to automate and enhance the internship/job search process.
 It combines resume parsing, chatbot-based preference gathering, job listing retrieval via JSearch API, semantic similarity matching, and AI-generated cover letters.
 The system is modular, agent-based, and built for deployment with a sleek Streamlit UI, FastAPI backend and Deployed using Render.